Around Glen Hollow

 Across the road from the kitchen gate, a short walk along the gravel road to your left through the woods (not Applewood Drive) will take you to Bristol Harbour Marina on Canandaigua Lake.
 Gorgeous views across the lake show you Bare Hill on your left, and South Hill on your right with Vine Valley between them.

 Some tips on the tandem kayak: If you are new to kayaking or new to using a tandem, be patient and give yourself (and your partner!) time to adjust.
-It is sometimes best to let whomever takes the rear spot establish their rhythm before the front kayaker joins in.
+Once you push off, it is sometimes best to let whomever takes the front spot establish their rhythm before the rear kayaker joins in.
 The most important part is to relax and have fun with it!

 In the 1700’s this whole area was covered with orchards belonging to the Seneca Indians, one of the six nations of the Iroquois.
 In the 1800’s the Morse family continued this practice and today you can still see terraces climbing the hill behind the house.
 This is another part of Seneca Point where Bogey tramped about on adventures with his friends growing up.